Jessica is an experienced pet mom with dogs, cats, rats, fish, axolotls, a gecko, chickens, and ducks.

-If you have ever joined a group on social media about pet care, you know that many people have strong opinions on the right way to do things.
-People who raise chickens are no different.
-I regularly see debates about which way is the right way to keep backyard chickens.
+If you have ever joined a pet care group on social media, you know that people have strong opinions about the right way to do things.
+Those who raise chickens are no different.
+I regularly see debates about which is the right way to keep backyard chickens.

-Personally, I do not see the free-range vs. chicken-run debate to be a black and white issue.
-Every situation is different, and there are many different factors to consider when choosing how you will be keeping your chickens.
+Personally, I do not see the free-range vs. chicken-run debate to be a black-and-white issue.
+Every situation is different, and there are many factors to consider when choosing how you will be keeping your chickens.
 This article will dive into the pros and cons of free-ranging your chickens or keeping them in a chicken run.

 Pros: What Are the Benefits of Letting Your Chickens Free-Range?